Noncommercial Guidance for NYC Pedestrians and Cyclists in Case of Possible Car Crash Injury

 What to Do When You Are Involved in a Car Crash

-National Safety Council boilerplate on Google Docs.
+Helpful boilerplate from the National Safety Council, on the Web site of Waverly, Ill. (pop.
+1400).
 Why doesn’t NYC at least have this on its Web sites?
-Waverly, Ill. (pop.
-1400) does.

 Medical advice